alexander-yakushev/honeysql/doc/clause-reference.md

 ["SELECT * BULK COLLECT INTO arrv LIMIT ?
 FROM mytable" 100]
 ```

-## insert-into, replace-into
+## insert-into, replace-into, patch-into

-There are three use cases with `:insert-into`.
+There are three use cases with `:insert-into` etc.

 The first case takes just a table specifier (either a
 table name or a table/alias pair),